top of page

 How to fix it:

-• Tighten any loose screws
+• Tighten any loose screws on the lock body

 3. Frame Shift or Roller Issues